5 Worst Productivity Killers All Agencies Should Avoid

 The frontal lobe brain network is responsible for reasoning, planning, decision-making, and judgment work for you in creative ways when the brain is quiet, not while you are effortfully trying to find a solution to a problem.
 Moments of insight increase as the brain unwinds.
 Why?
 When not actively tackling a task, the brain connects random ideas and consolidates these with prior knowledge into exciting new thoughts, ideas, directions, and potential solutions.

-There is one solution: take breaks during the workday, don't leave late, don't work on weekends, and take your holiday.
+There is one solution to this productivity killer: take breaks during the workday, don't leave late, don't work on weekends, and take your holiday.

 So, if you want the level of your productivity to go up, remember to recharge your brain!

-Hack Your Productivity
+Hack Your Agency's Productivity End All Productivity Killers

 Justyna Polaczyk